 In 2012 the Trustees decided that after forty-one years of running the Summer Course there needed to be a break in 2013.
 The decision was in part an economic one: how could the Trust continue to provide the course in a financially viable way whilst staying true to its original educational terms of reference?
 The Trustees established an Education Review Group to make a decision on the future of the course.

 The Review Group reported in the summer/autumn of 2013 and the Trustees have accepted its recommendations.
-For now the pattern has become one of biennial five-day Summer Courses, as held in 2014 and 2016.
+For now the pattern has become one of biennial five-day Summer Courses, as held in 2014, 2016 and 2018.
 The Trustees are exploring other ways of meeting the continuing need for its courses within its available means.
-At present a Summer Course is planned for 2018.
+At present a Summer Course is under consideration for 2020, and a new Education Review is under way.

 The Champernowne Trust A charitable company limited by guarantee Charity No. 1165034 Company No. 9437756